|Your marketing content is a reflection of your brand.

 Having the option to create customized email templates in SharpSpring lets you have full control on how your messages will appear in the inbox.

 Creating Templates in SharpSpring

-To create an email template in SharpSpring, do the following:
+To create email templates, do the following:

 Important: When using the Send Settings option group, the Email Name will auto-fill into the Subject field.
 Be sure to change it, as the email name is for internal use only.